Posted: 5/15/17 | May 15th, 2017

 There are people who have done the trip with a traditional car and many who complete the drive by motorcycle or even by bicycle — so don’t let the fact that you don’t have the “perfect” vehicle stop you from this adventure.

-The price breaks down to around $20/night for lodging, $20/day for food, and $35/day for vehicle expenses (gas, toll roads, paid parking, maintenance, etc.).
+The price breaks down to around $20 USD/night for lodging, $20 USD/day for food, and $35 USD/day for vehicle expenses (gas, toll roads, paid parking, maintenance, etc.).
 But those daily averages can vary a lot from place to place.

 Surprisingly, there aren’t many costs associated with bringing your vehicle into each country.
-Some countries require you to purchase insurance, others don’t; some have small fees ($10-15) associated with bringing your vehicle across (temporary import permit, insurance, fumigation), some are free, some are kind of expensive, like Honduras ($40).
+Some countries require you to purchase insurance, others don’t; some have small fees ($10-15 USD) associated with bringing your vehicle across (temporary import permit, insurance, fumigation), some are free, some are kind of expensive, like Honduras ($40 USD).

 But overall it is quite affordable to cross international borders with a vehicle, and your biggest expenses remain the regular costs of gasoline and maintenance.

 If you want to follow up on Ryan, he is the author of Big Travel, Small Budget and the blogger behind Desk to Dirtbag, detailing his travels and outdoor adventures after leaving his Washington, D.C. desk job.
-Right now you can find him road tripping across all of South America and follow his adventures on Facebook, Instagram, or Twitter.
+Follow his adventures on Facebook, Instagram, or Twitter.